 The school board will strive to give all persons an opportunity to be heard and to have complaints considered and evaluated, within the limits of the law and this policy and subject to reasonable time, place, and manner restrictions.
-Among the rights available to the public is the right to access public data as provided by Minn.
-Stat. § 13.43, Subd.
-2 (Public Data).
+Among the rights available to the public is the right to access public data as provided by Minnesota Statutes, section 13.43, subdivision 2 (Public Data).